gregsdennis/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~~

 A shorthand for `quoted-member-name` exists as `dotted-member-name`.
-These MAY be used interchangeably.
+These may be used interchangeably.

-A dot selector starts with a dot `.` followed by an object's member name.
+A `dotted-member-name` starts with a dot `.` followed by an object's member name.

 ~~~~ abnf
 dotted-member-name    = "." dot-member-name